How To Design a Commercial Washroom

 1 for every additional 10 females up to 100 females

-1 per every additional 50 females
+1 for every additional 50 females

 1 per 20 males up to 100 males